pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-03-proti-katakolo-a-bit-of-everything.md

 image: "IMG_7074.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 10.gpx"
-summary: "We encountered several waterspouts on the way to Zakynthos.
-Due to a 360 degree wind shift, we ended up in Katakolo."
+summary: "The Vite & Rêves crew encountered several waterspouts on the way to Zakynthos.
+Due to a 360 degree wind shift, they ended up in Katakolo."
 ---

 `From: Panagoula bay, Proti island, Greece`<br/>